 Handcrafted with a blend of predominantly coconut oil and cocoa butter, these bars also incorporate a variety of nourishing plant oils (without the use of palm oil) and a Pro-Vitamin Complex to enhance shine and strength.

-Because even the best conditioner bars need a little help sometimes, their Natural Hair Oil is perfect for the occasional deep treatment.
+Their Natural Hair Oil is perfect for the occasional deep treatment.
 With nourishing ingredients like avocado seed oil and rice bran oil, it deeply penetrates and restructures the hair fibers into something “strong, shiny, and frizz-free”.

 Based in Colorado, EcoRoots is committed to offering a wide range of ethically sourced products for various areas of your home, kitchen, and bathroom, each one matching exceptional performance with ethical performance.